Shardul Singh

-To commemorate the memory of their father, his sons made a monumental dome with a fresco at Parasrampura.
+To commemorate the memory of their father, his sons made a monumental dome (known as Chhatri) with a fresco at Parasrampura, the capital of Jhunjhunu.
 All five sons were very brave, capable, and efficient rulers.
 They raised many new villages, towns, forts and palaces, encouraged the Seths (merchants) for trade.
 As a result, they grew rich and made many havelies.
 The fresco-paintings of these havelies speak about that period and prosperity.
-Moreover, the rich merchants made the wells, ponds, bawries(step well), temples and inns at various places.
+Moreover, the rich merchants made the wells, ponds, bawries (step well), temples and inns at various places.
 They are the examples of industrial architectural excellence.
 The fresco-painting probably came into existence in the 18th century.
 It was during the period of Shardual Singh ji that fresco painting was in much vogue.

 Personal life

-He had three marriages.
+Singh had three marriages.
 His first marriage was in 1698 to Thukrani Sahaj Kanwar Biki Ji Sahiba, the daughter of Manroop Singh Bika of Nathasar.
 His second marriage was to Thukrani Sirey Kanwar Biki Ji Sahiba, the daughter of Mukal Singh Bika of Nathasar.
 The third marriage was to Thukrani Bakhat Kanwar Mertani Ji Sahiba, the daughter of Devi Singh Mertiya of Poonglota (Marwar), near Degana and had children.